codevalve/dev-session-buddy/README.md

 ## Acknowledgments 👏

-Special thanks to the AI assistants who helped identify this need and contributed to the initial implementation.
+Special thanks to the AI named Cascade who helped identify this need and contributed to not only the initial implementation, but came up with the name for the project.
+This collaboration exemplifies how AI assistants can be creative partners in solving development challenges.